 Plants that are too big for the space

 Sometimes the problem is not the condition or shape of the plant but the sheer size.
 When a plant grows so big that it dominates a room, you have some choices to make.
 You can move to a home that can accommodate it (very expensive for the sake of a plant).
 You can prune it back to a more reasonable size.
 You can give it to someone who would love to have it.
 Or if it’s a truly splendid specimen, you may even be able to sell it and purchase a smaller plant with the proceeds.
 Throwing it in the bin (if you can find a bin big enough!) would be a last resort.

 Having said this, I do know of one person who loved their gargantuan rubber plant so much that they removed the ceiling of their room and created a 2-storey space for it to continue to grow up into.
 They had a large house with large rooms, so it looked fine there, but rubber plants commonly grow up to 40 metres tall (131 feet) so the saga may well have continued.

 Too many plants

 Some people simply have far too many plants in their home.
 They keep bringing them home, week after week, and the collection grows and grows.
 Even if the plants are not spiky, droopy, too tall, or half-dead, they may still be cluttering the space because of the sheer quantity.
 My advice in this situation?
-As with many other forms of clutter, keep the best and dump the rest in whatever way works for you.
+As with many other forms of clutter, keep the best and let go of the rest in whatever way works for you.

 Copyright © Karen Kingston 2014, updated 2021